pat-earl/faculty-page/src/teaching/2020-2021/111-comp-foren/firstday.md

 **Classroom Etiquette:**
 : Respect for your classmates, instructor, and the class is expected.
 Please come to class on time and prepared to learn.
 Coming and going during class should be limited to unavoidable situations.
-**Electronic devices should not be seen or heard**, unless being used for class activites, note taking, etc. Using your cell phone to take pictures of lecture notes, is not a valid purpose.
-There should be no classroom converstations, sleeping (with snoring), or general disruptions during class.
+**Electronic devices should not be seen or heard**, unless being used for class activities, note taking, etc. Using your cell phone to take pictures of lecture notes, is not a valid purpose.
+There should be no classroom conversations, sleeping (with snoring), or general disruptions during class.

 **Zoom Etiquette:**
 : Due to the hybrid nature of this course, Zoom participates are expected be professional and